-Postbaccalaureate Initial Teacher Certification (ITC) Programs
+Postbaccalaureate Programs for Initial Teacher Certification

-Postbaccalaureate programs that lead to initial teaching certification are designed for those who hold a bachelor's degree in an area other than education.
-The college offers postbaccalaureate programs in early childhood education, elementary education, secondary education, and special education.
+Postbaccalaureate programs that prepare students for initial teacher certification by the state are designed for those who hold a bachelor's degree in an area other than education.
+The college offers postbaccalaureate programs in bilingual education, early childhood education, elementary education, secondary education, and special education.
 Special education students must qualify for and be concurrently admitted to a master's degree program in special education.
-Information on postbaccalaureate programs is available through the Office of Student Affairs (OSA), EDB 7.
-The OSA provides academic advisement and information regarding requirements, procedures, and deadline dates.
+Information on postbaccalaureate programs is available through the Office of Student Affairs, EDB 7.
+The office provides academic advising and information regarding requirements, procedures, and deadline dates.